amd/aocl-compression/README.md

 4. To clear or delete the build folder or files, manually remove the build directory or its files.

+Note: When using cmake with version lesser than 3.15, "-B" option is not supported,\
+so the build folder needs to be created manually.\
+The option "-v" is also not supported in cmake with version lesser than 3.15.

 BUILDING ON WINDOWS
 -------------------
 As the prerequisites, make available Microsoft Visual Studio along with it's\